Salivary gland cancer

 Hyalinizing clear cell carcinoma

-What is hyalinizing clear cell carcinoma?
 Hyalinizing clear cell carcinoma (HCCC) is a slow-growing type of head and neck cancer.
-A genetic alteration involving the EWSR1 gene is found in most HCCCs.
-Where is hyalinizing clear cell carcinoma normally found?
-Most HCCCs tumours arise from minor salivary glands which are normally found in the lip, …
+A genetic alteration involving the EWSR1 gene is found in most tumours.
+This type of cancer is typically found in minor salivary glands in the lip, tongue, buccal mucosa (inner cheeks), gingiva (gums), hard and soft palate (the roof of the …

 Read More »